MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/index.rst

 Various self-documenting repositories have wildly variable structures to how their documentation is organized.
 We keep it simple and follow `numpy` and their documentation conventions.
 Youll see tutorials on `sphinx-quickstart` as how to "get started" with sphinx.
 That is how these docs started.

-/docs/_static: This is where images, videos, media will go.
-Along with CSS and logos/icons /docs/_static/_images: This is where images go /docs/_static/_videos: This is where videos go docs/_templates: dont touch this, it makes our website pretty and organized

 `make html` produces:
 docs/_build/html: this is the golden nugget